Linux Interview Questions

 • Symbolic representation.

-35. What is network bonding in Linux?
+39. What is network bonding in Linux?

 Ans: Network Bonding is a process of combining more than two network interfaces to form a single network interface.
 It offers performance improvement and redundancy by increasing network throughput and bandwidth.

-36. What are the different modes of Network bonding in Linux?
+40. What are the different modes of Network bonding in Linux?

 Ans: Different modes of Linux network bonding

-• Mode-1(active-backup): It is based on Active Backup policy and only one slave will act in the band and another one will act when the others fail in the band.
+• Mode-1(active-backup): It is based on the Active Backup policy and only one slave will act in the band and another one will act when the others fail in the band.
 It also provides fault tolerance.

-• Mode-5(balance-tlb): The outgoing traffic is according to the current load on the slave, and the incoming traffic is received by the slave.
+• Mode-5 (balance-tlb): The outgoing traffic depends on the current load on the slave, and the incoming traffic is received by the slave.
 It is called an adaptive transmit load balancing mode.

-• Mode-6(balance-alb): It is an adaptive load balancing mode.
+• Mode-6(balance-alb): It is an adaptive load-balancing mode.
 It does not require any switch support.

-37. How to check the default route and routing table?
+41. How to check the default route and routing table?

 Ans: To display the default route and routing table, we use the following commands.